josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 As you can see from the table above, the SvelteKit version shaves about 45% off the Gridsome build, and _over two thirds_ when compressed.
 The SvelteKit site _at full size_ is about the size the Gridsome site was _compressed_!

-If you're curious, by the way: _without_ preloading or analytics, the SvelteKit homepage clocks in at somewhere around 162 kB transferred, and 260 kB unpacked (nearly half of which is just for the webfonts).
-You can load it without JavaScript to shave off about 30% of those numbers (but it naturally won't seem as fast if you do, and will be missing some of the niceness).
+Granted, 1.7 MB is not exactly _tiny_, but bear in mind that's with the weight of _every_ route on the site preloading.
+For context: _without_ preloading or analytics, the SvelteKit homepage clocks in at somewhere around 162 kB compressed, and 260 kB unpacked (nearly half of which is just for the webfonts).
+You can load it without JavaScript to shave about 30% off those numbers, but it naturally won't seem as fast if you do, and will be missing some of the niceness.

 By the way: although it isn't implemented in any form in most browsers yet, I put a `prefers-reduced-data` media query on the site that will prevent preloading when detected.